-Reports of bugs should be sent via e-mail to the OfflineIMAP mailing list at offlineimap at complete dot org.
+Reports of bugs should be reported online at the OfflineIMAP homepage.
 Debian users are encouraged to instead use the Debian bug-tracking system.

 UPGRADING TO 4.0

 If you are upgrading from a version of OfflineIMAP prior to 3.99.12, you will find that you will get errors when OfflineIMAP starts up (relating to ConfigParser or AccountHashGenerator) and the configuration file.
 This is because the config file format had to change to accommodate new features in 4.0.
 Fortunately, it's not difficult to adjust it to suit.